-$\ensuremath{\mathbb{C}}$ Copyright 2021 HP Development Company, L.P.
+© Copyright 2021 HP Development Company, L.P.

-Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 HDMI, the HDMI Logo and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.
-Intel and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Thunderbolt and the Thunderbolt logo are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
-The microSD logo and microSD are trademarks of SD-3C LLC.
+USB Type-C®and USB-C® are registered trademarks of USB Implementers Forum.
 DisplayPortTM, the DisplayPortTM logo, and VESA® are trademarks or registered trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.